rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 The second enabler are the overarching monorepo tools which allow one to run scripts in a more convenient way globally, to orchestrate scripts in a monorepo (e.g. pipelines in **Turborepo**), or to cache executed scripts locally/remotely.
 Turborepo is one popular contender in this space.
 Lerna and Nx are two alternatives to it.

 If a monorepo is used in Git, one can optionally decide to split a single repository into multiple repositories (polyrepo in disguise as a monorepo).
 In our scenario we have been using a straightforward *.gitignore* file.
-However, there may be other solution to this problem.
+However, there may be other solution to this problem like git submodules.

 In the case of versioning, **Changesets** is a popular tool for creating changelogs, versions, and releases for a monorepo.
 It's the alternative to [semantic release](https://github.com/semantic-release/semantic-release) in the monorepo space.
+In the future it would be great to have [semantic-release behaviour in changesets](https://github.com/changesets/changesets/issues/862).

 In conclusion, Workspaces, Turborepo, and Changesets are the perfect composition of monorepo tools to create, manage, and scale a monorepo in JavaScript/TypeScript.

-# Example: Monorepos as Incubators
+# Case Story: Monorepos as Incubators

 In my recent job as a freelance frontend developer, I had to set up a monorepo for a company.
 The company is a software house which develops applications for other companies.
-Over the years, they have developed packages (e.g. UI components) internally.
+Over the years, they have created packages (e.g. UI components) internally.

 **The goal for the monorepo:** being able to develop applications for clients side by side while being able to use shared packages with a great DX.

-It mentions great DX, because that's the important point for using a monorepo (see **Why use a Monorepo**): Rather than installing the packages from npm, we can just change them within the scope of the monorepo and see the changes reflected in the applications.
+Rather than installing the packages from npm, we can just change them within the scope of the monorepo and see the changes reflected in the applications.
 Otherwise we would have to go through the whole release + install cycle when adjusting a UI library.

 ![](./images/monorepo-incubator.png)